atidyshirt/University/COSC264/notes.md

 ##### Orthogonal Schemes

 In Orthogonal schemes the behaviour of one station does not influence the behaviour of other stations.
 The goal is to achieve collision free communication.

 There are four types of orthogonal schemes:

 - FDMA (Frequency Division Multiple Access)
 - TDMA (Time Division Multiple Access)
 - SDMA (Space Division Multiple Access)
 - CDMA (Code Division Multiple Access)
-    * Note: In this course we will not discuss `SDMA` and `CDMA`
+  - Note: In this course we will not discuss `SDMA` and `CDMA`

 ##### Frequency Division Multiple Access (FDMA)

-A channel's bandwidth is sumdivided into *N sub-channels*
+A channel's bandwidth is sumdivided into _N sub-channels_

-Between the sub-channels and at the fringe of the channel there are *guard bands*:
+Between the sub-channels and at the fringe of the channel there are _guard bands_:

 - Reduction of adjecent-channel interference, robustness against imperfect frequency synchronization

-A sub-channel is *exclusively*  assigned to a station *i* on a longer-term basis for transmission of data, **no other station is allowed to transmit on this channel**.
+A sub-channel is _exclusively_ assigned to a station _i_ on a longer-term basis for transmission of data, **no other station is allowed to transmit on this channel**.

 To receive data a station must do the following:

 - Either possess a separate receiver for each channel or
-- have a single tunable receiver that must be switched to a specific channel before data can be received on it
-    - Problems: coordination/rendez-vous, tuning times
+- have a single tunable receiver that must be switched to a specific channel before data can be received on it - Problems: coordination/rendez-vous, tuning times

 An example of this is FM Radio, as we have a center frequency that we are based around, we have enough distance to allow the user to not interfere with frequencies above and below.

-- if totally available bandwidth is B $\frac{b}{s}$, station *i* is assigned $\frac{1}{N}$ of *B* on a long term basis *neglecting guard bands*
+- if totally available bandwidth is B $\frac{b}{s}$, station _i_ is assigned $\frac{1}{N}$ of _B_
+  on a long term basis _neglecting guard bands_
-- Medium access delay for a new packet arriving to an empty station *i* is always zero, since *i* can start transmission immediately without risk of collision
+- Medium access delay for a new packet arriving to an empty station _i_ is always zero, since _i_ can start transmission immediately without risk of collision
 - If a packet has size $\frac{B}{N}$ bits, its transmission takes one second:

 $$E[Transmission Delay] = 1$$